-Dusky-legged Guan can be seen in the forests of Calilegua National Park.
+Yungas Guan can be seen in the forests of Calilegua National Park.
 Day 10.
-Calilegua to Potrero de Yala Provincial Park Today will be our second day birding in this lush region of Calilegua National Park.
-We shall look for species such as Blue-crowned Trogon, Toco Toucan, Dot-fronted Woodpecker, Streaked Xenops, Ochre-faced Tody-Flycatcher, Mottle-cheeked Tyrannulet, Saffronbilled Sparrow, Two-banded Warbler, Orange-headed Tanager, Ochre-cheeked Spinetail, Brown-capped Whitestart, Andean Slaty Thrush, White-tailed Kite, Swallowtailed Kite and the shy White-browed Tapaculo.
+Calilegua to Potrero de Yala Provincial Park Today will be our second day birding in this lush region of Calilegua National Park and we will bird beyond the park as far as the small town of San Francisco.
+We will look for species such as Blue-crowned Trogon, Toco Toucan, Dot-fronted Woodpecker, Streaked Xenops, Ochre-faced Tody-Flycatcher, Mottle-cheeked Tyrannulet, Moss-backed Sparrow, Twobanded Warbler, Orange-headed Tanager, Ochre-cheeked Spinetail, Brown-capped Whitestart, Andean Slaty Thrush, White-tailed Kite, Swallow-tailed Kite and the shy White-browed Tapaculo.
 Over the last few years, a pair of Harpy Eagles has sometimes been seen from the upper roads of the park, although we would consider ourselves most fortunate with a sighting of this massive eagle!
 In the afternoon we will drive from Calilegua to Potrero de Yala Provincial Park, another wonderful transitional Yungas habitat.
 Overnight: La Posta del Lozano, Yala Day 11.
 Potrero de Yala Provincial Park Today we will have a predawn start to look for some night birds including the spectacular male Lyre-tailed Nightjar and Yungas Screech Owl which are usually not too difficult to find on the outskirts of town.
 Red-faced Guan is one of our major targets and can be tricky, but of course we usually find it with persistence.
 The localized Tucuman Amazon is another target of this trip.
-We shall look for the Streak-throated Bush Tyrant, Chilean Elaenia, Rufouscapped Antshrike, Spot-breasted Thornbird, Buff-browed Foliage-gleaner, Mountain Wren, Sooty-fronted Spinetail, Blue-and-yellow Tanager, Glittering-bellied Emerald, Yellow-browed Tyrant, Crested Becard and Golden-rumped Euphonia.
+We will also look for Streak-throated Bush Tyrant, Chilean Elaenia, Rufouscapped Antshrike, Spot-breasted Thornbird, Buff-browed Foliage-gleaner, Mountain Wren, Sooty-fronted Spinetail, Blue-and-yellow Tanager, Glittering-bellied Emerald, Yellow-browed Tyrant, Crested Becard and Golden-rumped Euphonia.
 Overnight: La Posta del Lozano, Yala